codgician/azure-aarch64-nixos/README.md

 # NixOS on Azure aarch64

-This is a test flake for NixOS on Azure aarch64.
+This is a test flake for NixOS on Azure aarch64 for [nixos/nixpkgs: PR #333508](https://github.com/NixOS/nixpkgs/pull/333508).

 Following changes are made in the proposed PR:

-* [azure-agent] Removed x86 assertion
+* [azure-agent] Removed x86 assertions
 * [azure-image] Support generating v2 image (UEFI boot without Secure Boot)
 * [azure-common] Support accelerated networking